surma/surma.dev/content/things/range-requests.md

   .then((v) => console.log(v.length));
 // Logs 11629 (or something similar)

-fetch("/", { headers: { Range: "bytes=0-10" } })
+fetch("/", { headers: { range: "bytes=0-10" } })
   .then((resp) => resp.text())
   .then((v) => console.log(v.length));
 // Logs 11
 ```

 The `Range` header in a request specifies the start and the end byte that you want to request.
 Note that the end byte is optional and _inclusive_.
 If omitted, the resources is streamed until the end.
 The server should respond with a HTTP 206 (“Partial content”) status code and a `Content-Range` header, specifying the start byte, end byte and total size of the resource. `Content-Length` should be set to the length of the returned range, _not_ the total size.
+If you want more details, take a look at the [MDN article][mdn range].
 Note that many development webservers like `superstatic`, `http-serve` or similar do _not_ support range requests.
 Most production webservers, however, do.
 Deno’s `std/http/file_server` also supports range requests out of the box.

 ## `<video>` and range requests